 We'll send you an invoice when the clinic is booked.
 That invoice will be updated when your deposit is received.
 Receipts for all payments will be issued.
 All invoices have our GST number on them.

-In order for us to reserve the dates for you, we require a $750 deposit.
+In order for us to reserve the dates for you, we require an $800 deposit.
 The dates are tentative until the deposit is received.

 Please present us a cheque for the balance upon our arrival.

-For the Progressive Horsemanship Clinics, 5 people are the ideal group size (max 6).
+For the Progressive Horsemanship Clinics, 5 people make the ideal group size.
 These are 100% 1-on-1: Scott works with one person at a time.
+A person can have up to 2 slots as long as they are not consecutive.

-For the Obstacle / Trail / Liberty to Riding Clinics, 8 people are the ideal group size (max 10).
+For the Obstacle / Trail / Liberty to Riding Clinics, 8 people are the ideal group size (max 10 for the Obstacle and Trail).

 All clinic participants MUST attend each day.
-Although the itinerary is not rigid, the clinic is progressive in nature, that is, we start with basics and build up from there.
-It's not possible to start the clinic over because someone missed the first day.
+Although the itinerary is not rigid, the clinics are progressive in nature, that is, we start with basics and build up from there.
+It is not possible to start the clinic over because someone missed the first day.

-You can advertise the clinic as a Facebook Event, using posters, sending emails to your friends, boarders or arena users, or any other method you choose.
+In order to ensure the clinic is full, folks need to know about it.
+Ensure you create a Facebook Event, distribute posters, send emails to your friends, boarders or arena users, or any other method you choose.
 We'll supply a poster with clinic information in PDF format so you can print it and hang them in local tack stores, etc., post it online or email it.
-We also adverstise for you via newsletter and on our website.
+We also adverstise for you via newsletter, our website and our Facebook account.

 Outside driving distance and/or in extremely cold weather, you'll be responsible for providing accommodations for Scott.
 A spare room is just fine.